-6. Continuing findings of exploitable vulnerabilities.
-You have conducted a risk assessment or a postmortem exercise that revealed exploitable gaps in security measures.
+- 1. Continuing findings of exploitable vulnerabilities.
+You have conducted a risk assessment or a post-incident lessons- learned exercise that revealed exploit- able gaps in security measures.
 You have notified responsible managers and business units of these gaps and recommended ways to close them, but in spite of your advice, on inspection, the vulnerabilities persist.
-Where and why has your ability to influence change broken down?

-7. Increased (or unresolved) audit findings of security program deficiencies.
+Where and why has your ability to influence change broken down? - 2.
+Increased (or unresolved) audit findings of security program deficiencies.
 Serious security deficiencies are on auditors' watch lists.
-When the identified vulnerabilities go unresolved, management will wonder why security has not been successful in either directly or collaboratively eliminating them.
+When the identified vulnerabilities go unresolved, management will wonder why security has not been successful in either directly or collaboratively impacting the elimination of the known problems.
 Increased deficiencies are a clear red flag that the security program, at some level, does not take the threat seriously.
-This may escalate to the Board's Audit Committee and you do not need that sort of top management attention.
+This may escalate to the Board's Audit Committee and you do not need this sort of top management attention.

-8. Increased bypassing of basic security safeguards.
-Propped doors, card readers consistently in access mode, hiring persons with adverse background findings, discounting specific asset protection procedures...
+- 3. Increased bypassing of basic security safeguards.
+Propped doors, card readers consistently in access mode, hiring persons with adverse background findings, discounting specific asset protection procedures the list goes on.
 You have installed safeguards that are being disabled.
 Have you effectively sold the rationale for these security measures?
 Are you tracking the consequences?
-What do you need to do to gain the confidence of employees and managers?

-9. Decreasing ability to influence sanctions on internal misconduct cases.
+What do you need to do to gain the confidence of employees and managers? - 4.
+Decreasing ability to influence or have a say in sanctions on internal misconduct cases.
 Your investigation has validated that an employee has been involved in wrongdoing.
-Now the employee's advocates discount your views on precedent and sanctions.
-While Security does not decide the outcome in these cases, your ability to bring your findings to bear is a legitimate test of your influence.

-10. Increased frequency and/or severity of security infractions, accidents, crime or other preventable risk events.
+Now the employee's advocates totally discount (or worse, even fail to consider) your views on precedent and sanctions.
+While Security does not decide the outcome in these cases, your ability to bring your findings to bear is a legitimate test of your influence. - 5.
+Increased frequency and/or severity of security infractions, accidents, crime or other preventable risk events.

 The risks on our watch are dynamic.
 We have a responsibility to develop and maintain metrics on the direction of key trends and recommended mitigation strategies.
 What are we to conclude when the trends continue to grow after we communicate information on increasing risk and attempt to engage appropriate parties in solutions?
 Are they listening and taking positive action based upon our good advice?
 We need to look inward at how we frame our messages for influential impact.